sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 designs, and the statistical theory that underpins them is a lot messier.
-It might be a consequence of this messiness, or it might be a shortage of time, but my experience has been that undergraduate research methods classes in psychology have a nasty tendency to ignore thit issue completely.
+It might be a consequence of this messiness, or it might be a shortage of time, but my experience has been that undergraduate research methods classes in psychology have a nasty tendency to ignore this issue completely.
 A lot of stats textbooks tend to gloss over it too.
 The net result of this, I think, is that a lot of active researchers in the field do not actually know that there is several different “types” of